-Query 4-25 uses the TO_DATE function to convert character string values to DATE values whose format you specify.
+Figure 4-49 uses the TO_DATE function to convert character string values to DATE values whose format you specify.

 '''

-SELECT order num, paid date
+SELECT order_num, paid_date

 FROM orders

-WHERE order date = TO DATE("6/7/98", "%m/%d/%iY")
+WHERE order date = TO DATE(\frac{6}{7}/98, \frac{m}{6}/\frac{d}{i});

-'''

-'''
+Figure 4-49.
+Query

-order num paid date
+order num

+paid_date

 1008

 07/21/1998

 '''

-Cardinality Function
+Cardinality Function (IDS)

 The CARDINALITY function counts the number of elements that a collection contains.
 You can use the CARDINALITY function with simple or nested collections.
 Any duplicates in a collection are counted as individual elements.
-Query 4-26 shows a query that returns, for every row in the manager table, department values and the number of elements in each direct_reports collection.
+Figure 4-51 shows a query that returns, for every row in the manager table, department values and the number of elements in each direct_reports collection.

-SELECT department, CARDINALITY(direct reports) FROM manager

 '''

+SELECT department, CARDINALITY(direct reports) FROM manager;

+Figure 4-51.
+Query

+'''

+'''

 department

 marketing 5

+department

 engineering 7

 department

-department

 publications 4

 department

 accounting 3

 '''

-You can also evaluate the number of elements in a collection from within a predicate expression, as Query 4-27 shows.
+You can also evaluate the number of elements in a collection from within a predicate expression, as Figure 4-53 shows.

 '''

 SELECT department, CARDINALITY(direct reports) FROM manager

 WHERE CARDINALITY(direct reports) < 6

-GROUP BY department
+GROUP BY department;

 '''